Eagle Capital Management LLC Has $1.97 Million Stock Position in Schwab US Large-Cap ETF (NYSEARCA:SCHX)

-Eagle Capital Management LLC raised its stake in shares of Schwab US Large-Cap ETF (NYSEARCA:SCHX – Get Rating) by 7.3% in the 1st quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
-The firm owned 40,815 shares of the company’s stock after buying an additional 2,780 shares during the quarter.
-Schwab US Large-Cap ETF comprises 1.3% of Eagle Capital Management LLC’s portfolio, making the stock its 20th biggest position.
-Eagle Capital Management LLC’s holdings in Schwab US Large-Cap ETF were worth $1,974,000 as of its most recent filing with the Securities and Exchange Commission.
+Eagle Capital Management LLC increased its position in Schwab US Large-Cap ETF (NYSEARCA:SCHX – Get Rating) by 7.3% in the first quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
+The firm owned 40,815 shares of the company’s stock after purchasing an additional 2,780 shares during the quarter.
+Schwab US Large-Cap ETF makes up 1.3% of Eagle Capital Management LLC’s portfolio, making the stock its 20th biggest position.
+Eagle Capital Management LLC’s holdings in Schwab US Large-Cap ETF were worth $1,974,000 at the end of the most recent reporting period.

-Several other institutional investors also recently modified their holdings of the stock.
-Charles Schwab Investment Advisory Inc. grew its position in shares of Schwab US Large-Cap ETF by 103.5% during the 1st quarter.
-Charles Schwab Investment Advisory Inc. now owns 135,281,261 shares of the company’s stock worth $7,284,896,000 after buying an additional 68,805,989 shares during the period.
-Charles Schwab Investment Management Inc. grew its position in shares of Schwab US Large-Cap ETF by 4.9% during the 4th quarter.
-Charles Schwab Investment Management Inc. now owns 41,622,068 shares of the company’s stock worth $1,879,236,000 after buying an additional 1,930,402 shares during the period.
+A number of other hedge funds and other institutional investors have also recently added to or reduced their stakes in SCHX.
+Charles Schwab Investment Advisory Inc. increased its position in Schwab US Large-Cap ETF by 103.5% in the first quarter.
+Charles Schwab Investment Advisory Inc. now owns 135,281,261 shares of the company’s stock worth $7,284,896,000 after purchasing an additional 68,805,989 shares during the period.
+Charles Schwab Investment Management Inc. grew its position in shares of Schwab US Large-Cap ETF by 110.3% during the 1st quarter.
+Charles Schwab Investment Management Inc. now owns 36,493,134 shares of the company’s stock worth $1,965,156,000 after buying an additional 19,136,345 shares during the period.
+HBK Sorce Advisory LLC grew its position in shares of Schwab US Large-Cap ETF by 112.6% during the 4th quarter.
+HBK Sorce Advisory LLC now owns 17,483,096 shares of the company’s stock worth $789,362,000 after buying an additional 9,259,499 shares during the period.
 Creative Planning grew its position in shares of Schwab US Large-Cap ETF by 25.2% during the 4th quarter.
 Creative Planning now owns 30,641,503 shares of the company’s stock worth $1,383,464,000 after buying an additional 6,159,172 shares during the period.
-HBK Sorce Advisory LLC grew its position in shares of Schwab US Large-Cap ETF by 112.6% during the 4th quarter.
-HBK Sorce Advisory LLC now owns 17,483,096 shares of the company’s stock worth $789,362,000 after buying an additional 9,259,499 shares during the period.
 Finally, Mercer Global Advisors Inc. ADV grew its position in shares of Schwab US Large-Cap ETF by 26.1% during the 3rd quarter.
 Mercer Global Advisors Inc. ADV now owns 16,199,682 shares of the company’s stock worth $686,057,000 after buying an additional 3,348,150 shares during the period.

 Schwab U.S. Large-Cap ETF (the Fund) goal is to track the total return of the Dow Jones U.S. Large-Cap Total Stock Market Index (the Index).
 The Fund’s index includes the large-cap portion of the Dow Jones U.S. Total Stock Market Index available to investors in the marketplace.
 The Dow Jones U.S. Large-Cap Total Stock Market Index includes the components ranked 1-750 by full market capitalization.